Dalit Buddhist movement: B. R. Ambedkar

 After Gandhi returned from Second Round Table conference, he started a new satyagraha.
 He was immediately arrested and imprisoned at the Yerwada Jail, Pune.
 While he was in prison, the British government enacted a new law that granted untouchables a separate electorate.
 It came to be known as the Communal Award.
 In protest, Gandhi started fast-unto-death, while he was held in prison.
 The resulting public outcry forced the government, in consultations with Ambedkar, to replace the Communal Award with a compromise Poona Pact.

 Ambedkar accepted the Poona Pact under public pressure, but disagreed with Gandhi and his political methods.
 He dismissed Gandhi's ideas as loved by "blind Hindu devotees", primitive, influenced by spurious brew of Tolstoy and Ruskin, and "there is always some simpleton to preach them".

 Ambedkar concluded that Dalits must leave Hinduism and convert to another religion, and announced his intent to leave Hinduism in 1935.
 He considered Islam, Christianity, Sikhism, Zoroastrianism and Buddhism.
 Ambedkar was approached by various leaders of different denominations and faiths.
 On 22 May 1936, an "All Religious Conference" was held at Lucknow.
 It was attended by prominent Dalit leaders including Jagjivan Ram, though Ambedkar could not attend it.
 At the conference, Muslim, Christian, Sikh, and Buddhist representatives presented the tenets of their respective religions in an effort to win over Dalits.
 Ambedkar rejected the other religions and chose Buddhism.
-However, Ambedkar remained a Hindu for the next 20 years, studied then re-interpreted Buddhism, and adopted Neo-Buddhism or Navayana few weeks before his death.
+However, Ambedkar remained a Hindu for the next 20 years, studied then reinterpreted Buddhism, and adopted Neo-Buddhism or Navayana few weeks before his death.